nosiphokhumalo/ictchefs/README.md

 # ${1:ICT Admin}

-This is a data management system that enables admin of Ininity Culinary Training to store and manage student information.
+This is a data management system that enables admin staff of Ininity Culinary Training to store and manage student information.

+## Dependencies

+Python 3.5.2

+Django 1.8

 ## Usage